MystenLabs/sui/sdk/wallet-adapter/wallet-standard/README.md

 - `standard:connect` - Used to initiate a connection to the wallet.
 - `standard:events` - Used to listen for changes that happen within the wallet, such as accounts being added or removed.
-- `sui:signTransaction` - Used to prompt the user to sign a transaction, and return the serializated transaction and transaction signature back to the user.
-This method does not submit the transaction for execution.
+- `sui:signTransactionBlock` - Used to prompt the user to sign a transaction block, and return the serializated transaction block and signature back to the user.
+This method does not submit the transaction block for execution.
-- `sui:signAndExecuteTransaction` - Used to prompt the user to sign a transaction, then submit it for execution to the blockchain.
+- `sui:signAndExecuteTransactionBlock` - Used to prompt the user to sign a transaction block, then submit it for execution to the blockchain.

 You can implement these features in your wallet class under the `features` property: